stackblogger/awake-on-load/CONTRIBUTING.md

 ## Code of Conduct

 Please be respectful and constructive in all interactions.
-We aim to create a welcoming environment for all contributors.
+We aim to create a welcome environment for all contributors.

 ## Questions?